ctreude/SoftwareImpactHackathon2023_BiDirectional/README.md

 ## Code of Conduct

 Contributions to this project are subject to CZI’s Contributor Covenant [code of conduct](https://github.com/chanzuckerberg/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, contributors are expected to uphold this code of conduct.

 ## Reporting Security Issues

 If you believe you have found a security issue, please responsibly disclose by contacting the repository owner via the ‘security’ tab above.

+docker run --platform linux/amd64 -p 127.0.0.1:9998:9998 apache/tika